ldsands/UsefulCodeSnippets/programming_languages/julia/julia_install_overview.md

 Julia can be downloaded from [this site](https://julialang.org/downloads/).
 Instructions for installation on each major OS are located [here](https://julialang.org/downloads/platform/).

+- The best way to install Julia now is to first install [Juliaup](https://github.com/JuliaLang/juliaup)
+    - Juliaup allows you to install an manage multiple versions of Julia.
+Installation instructions can be found [here](https://github.com/JuliaLang/juliaup#installation).
 - For Windows you can install Julia using chocolatey (see below).

     ```PowerShell